dreamfactorysoftware/ios-sdk/README.md

 ####Importing the Xcode Project

-Once your repo is cloned , open SampleApp/TodoList.xcodeproj
+Once your repo is cloned, open SampleApp/TodoList.xcodeproj

 ####Basic Usage

-####This SDK provides APIs to connect default DSP services as well as custom services created by developers.
+####This SDK provides APIs to call any RESTful service in DreamFactory.

 #####User  Login
 Sample code to connect to the 'user' service, for more details please check MasterViewController.m